MicrosoftDocs/Advertising-docs/BingAds/campaign-management-service/deletecampaigns.md

 ---
-title: DeleteCampaigns Service Operation ms.service: bing-ads-campaign-management-service ms.topic: article
+title: DeleteCampaigns Service Operation - Campaign Management ms.service: bing-ads-campaign-management-service ms.topic: article
 author: eric-urban
 ms.author: eur
 description: Deletes one or more campaigns in a specified account.
 ---
-# DeleteCampaigns Service Operation
+# DeleteCampaigns Service Operation - Campaign Management
 Deletes one or more campaigns in a specified account.

 ## <a name="request"></a>Request Elements